 To find the right advocate, you must evaluate five decision pillars: proven California experience, litigation strategy, fee transparency, realistic damage assessment, and attorney accessibility.
-And because California car accident claims involve complex liability laws and strict filing deadlines, your choice of counsel directly impacts your ability to secure a fair settlement.
+And because California car accident claims involve complex liability laws and strict filing deadlines, your choice of counsel directly impacts your ability to secure full and fair compensation.

 Quick Preview: Key Questions to Ask a Car Accident Lawyer